reflectoring/reflectoring.github.io/_posts/2021-07-06-complete-guide-to-csrf.md

 > Cross-Site Request Forgery (CSRF) is an attack that forces an end user to execute unwanted actions on a web application in which they’re currently authenticated.
 With a little help of social engineering (such as sending a link via email or chat), an attacker may trick the users of a web application into executing actions of the attacker’s choosing.

 ## How does CSRF work?
-After understanding the extent of damage a CSRF attack can cause, let us understand how CSRF works in greater detail.
+Let us now understand how CSRF works in greater detail.

 ### Hijacking the Session Cookie
 A CSRF attack exploits the behavior of a type of cookies called session cookies shared between a browser and server.
 HTTP requests are stateless due to which the server cannot distinguish between two requests sent by a browser.